canonical/ubuntu-security-documentation/docs/security-features/process-memory/aslr.rst

 Each execution of a program results in a different base address for the heap.

 Small ``malloc`` allocations are served from the heap by adjusting the program break with the ``brk`` system call.
-Randomizing the starting addresses of the executable and the heap makes it harder for an attacker to locate code or data for an exploit.
+Randomizing the offset from the executable to the heap area makes it harder for an attacker to locate code or data for an exploit.

 .. _vdso-aslr: